 What is Toshiake Udon?

-According to the article “年明けうどん” on the Wikipedia, eating Udon noodles in the beginning of the year was suggested by the Sanuki Udon Promotion Association established in 2008 in Kagawa Prefecture.
+According to the article “年明けうどん” on Japanese Wikipedia, eating Udon noodles at the beginning of the year was first suggested by the Sanuki Udon Promotion Association established in 2008 in Kagawa Prefecture.

-Therefore, unlike Toshikoshi Soba, Toshiake Udon, literally New Year’s Udon isn’t a traditional Japanese new year related meal, but a kind of festival food created in order to address the decrease of domestic consumption of Udon noodles.
+Therefore, unlike Toshikoshi Soba, Toshiake Udon, literally New Year’s Udon, isn’t a traditional Japanese new-year-related meal but is a kind of festival food created in order to address the decrease of domestic consumption of Udon noodles.

-Nonetheless, since Japan’s largest instant noodles manufacturer, Nissin introduced this “Donbei Toshiake Udon (どん兵衛 年明けうどん)” instant noodle bowl last December, I think the New Year’s Udon has been gaining popularity year by year in Japan.
+Nonetheless, since Japan’s largest instant noodles manufacturer, Nissin introduced the pictured product “Donbei Toshiake Udon (どん兵衛 年明けうどん)” last December, I think the New Year’s Udon has been gaining popularity year by year in Japan.

-Similar to Toshikoshi Soba, consumers eat Toshiake Udon wishing for a happy life through the year.
+Similar to Toshikoshi Soba, consumers eat the lucky noodle soup Toshiake Udon wishing for a happy life throughout the year.

 Lastly, here is the definition of Toshiake Udon by the Sanuki Udon Promotion Association.

-- The dates on which this New Year’s event is held are from January 1st to January 15th.
+- The dates when this New Year’s event is held are from January 1st to January 15th.

-- Toshiake Udon is the pure white Udon noodle dish with at least one piece of red topping that celebrates the beginning of the new year, such as Umeboshi and Kamaboko with a red color.
+- Toshiake Udon is a pure white Udon noodle with at least one piece of red topping that celebrates the beginning of the new year, such as Umeboshi plum or Kamaboko fish cake with a red color.